ESTATE PLANNING GUIDE

 Tax planning trust

 A tax planning trust is a trust that married couples use to help limit their liabilities to the estate tax (also known as the death tax).
-This tax rate ranges from 40%-55%.
 Every year an exemption amount is set, if your gross valuation is above this exemption amount, upon your passing for every dollar above it there is a tax.
-In 2022, the IRS code states that the single person exemption for federal death or estate taxes is $12.06 million and a married couple can shield $24.12 million dollars.
-Also, the death tax rate is 40% for 2022.
-This means that if the gross NOT net valuation of your estate is less than $12 or $24 million (for single or married persons), you get to keep your money.
-If your estate is more than the exemption amount there is a 40% tax for every dollar over the exemption amount for 2022.
-This $12 million exemption is set to expire in 2026 and be reduced by half.
-For now, however the amounts have increased since 2021.
-You are still responsible to pay for an estate tax return, your income taxes, car payments, house payments, and all other creditors upon your death.
-However, with a higher exemption amount you are able to pass more of your assets onto your loved ones.
+In 2024, the IRS code states that the single person exemption for federal death or estate taxes is $13.61 million and $27.22 million for married couples.
+Also, the death tax rate is between 18% - 40% for 2024 – the tax rate marginally increases above the exemption amount.
+This means that if the gross NOT net valuation of your estate is less than this amount, you get to keep your money.
+If your estate is more than the exemption amount there is a tax for every dollar over the exemption amount for 2024.
+There is a sunset provision that will go into effect in 2025 barring congressional action.
+However, with a higher exemption amount, as of today, you can pass more of your assets onto your loved ones.
 Understanding death taxes (or estate taxes) is an extremely important concept since these exemption amounts can be changed yearly.

 Is asset protection part of a revocable trust?
 What is a land trust?